dryack/apiKeyServer/README.md

 ##### Planned features
 - [ ] Options for logging; turn it off, change logfile location, etc.

-- [ ] (Optionally) return a message signalling keys are exhausted, this would permit the client program to continue processing.
+- [x] (Optionally) return a message signalling keys are exhausted, this would permit the client program to continue processing.
 Currently, we just wait until keys again become available before returning a result.
 This forces the client to wait for a result or timeout.
 With an appropriate timeout, this has worked fine for me so far, but seems limiting as a more general purpose solution.
+This is currently enabled in the [protobuf-fieldmasks](https://github.com/dryack/apiKeyServer/tree/protobuf-fieldmasks) branch.

 - [ ] Request multiple keys in a single request.
 It may be more efficient for the client to request X keys of type Y at once.